Teena Rodriguez

 In December of 2013, she was finally able to enroll in a comprehensive insurance plan that would cover all visits and treatments.
 She immediately had a PET scan and was informed her cancer had returned and was diagnosed with Stage 4 Hodgkin’s Lymphoma.
 The cancer is so aggressive that it is now in her bone marrow.

 Teena had to stop working and is once again on disability.
 She started double rounds of chemotherapy in January of this year and had serious complications which resulted in being hospitalized for over a month.
-She is currently undergoing more treatment and is scheduled to undergo a Hematopoietic Cell Transplantation (HCT) transplant in May.
+She is currently undergoing more treatment and is scheduled to undergo a stem cell transplant in May.
 Teena will potentially be in the hospital for at least three weeks after the transplant.
 Although the hospital is close to her home, it is not close enough for her family to visit without it being a hardship.
 The cost of gas to and from the hospital, plus the cost of prescriptions, co-pays, basic necessities, utilities and rent has created an extreme financial hardship for her and her family.

 Teena’s family and friends have contacted the Bone Marrow & Cancer Foundation to set up a One-to-One Fund so it could help financially and ease her stress.
 Any donations will be extremely appreciated.